bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 Custom pipeline was used to preprocess fMRI data prior to analysis.
 First, high-resolution anatomical T1 weighted image was preprocessed with Freesurfer [@dale_cortical_1999;@fischl_high-resolution_1999;@fischl_cortical_2008] to segment subcortical regions, reconstruct cortical surfaces and provide inter-subjects alignment of cortical folding patterns.
-Pial and grey/white matter interface surfaces were downsampled to match the 32k sampling of Human Connectome Project (HCP) [@glasser_minimal_2013] and we averaged pial and white surface to get coordinates at the half of the thickness of cortical sheet.
+Pial and grey/white matter interface surfaces were downsampled to match the 32k sampling of Human Connectome Project (HCP) [@glasser_minimal_2013].
-HCP subcortical rois coordinates were warped onto individual T1 data using non-linear registration based on Ants software [@avants_symmetric_2008;@klein_evaluation_2009].
-Combination of cortical and subcortical coordinates then corresponds to grayordinates of HCP datasets [@glasser_minimal_2013].
+HCP subcortical atlas coordinates were warped onto individual T1 data using non-linear registration based on Ants software [@avants_symmetric_2008;@klein_evaluation_2009].

 fMRI data was processed using an integrated method (under review) which combines slice-wise motion estimation and intensity correction followed by resampling of cortical and subcortical gray matter timecourse extraction removing B0 inhomogeneity induced EPI distortion.
 BOLD signal was further processed to remove drifts and motion-related abrupt signal change.

-Of note is that our preprocessing does not includes smoothing, even though interpolation inherent to any motion correction causes averaging of values of neighboring voxels.
-We intended to minimize blurring of data to preserve fine-grained patterns of activity, the resolution of relevant patterns being hypothetically at columnar scale.
+Importantly, this preprocessing did not include smoothing, even though interpolation inherent to any motion correction causes averaging of values of neighboring voxels.
+This intend to minimize blurring of data to preserve fine-grained patterns of activity, the resolution of relevant patterns being hypothetically at columnar scale.

 ### Multivariate Pattern Analysis

-Similarly to [@wiestler_skill_2013;@nambu_decoding_2015] we aim to uncover activity patterns predicting the sequence prepared or executed.

-Moreover, the instruction stimuli presented before each execution, enable disambiguation of the memory traces from explicit recall from that during execution of the motor plan.

-The MVPA analysis was based on PyMVPA software [@hanke_pymvpa_2009] package with additional development of custom cross-validation scheme, Searchlight and measures to adapt to the study design and analyses.

 #### Samples

-Each blocks was modeled by having 2 boxcars, respectively instruction and execution phase, convolved with Hemodynamic Response Functions (HRF).
-Volumes (TRs) corresponding to HRF level above 50% of maximum response level were taken as samples for the performed sequence.
-Maximum value of instruction and execution regressors determine the TR to pertain to instruction or execution phase, for which HRF is overlapping.
+Each block was modeled by having 2 boxcars, respectively instruction and execution phase, convolved with Hemodynamic Response Functions (HRF).
+Least-square separate (LS-S) regression of each event [@mumford_deconvolving_2012] shown to provide improved activation patterns estimates for MVPA.
-A TR based approach was chosen to explore the fine dynamic of patterns related to the task, that model driven such as GLM cannot fully analyze at the cost of lower signal-to-noise ratio.

-Regular GLM-based approach was also performed using least-square separate (LS-S) regression of each event [@mumford_deconvolving_2012] shown to provide improved activation patterns estimates for MVPA.
-For each blocks, regressors for instruction and execution phases provided t-value maps that was further used as MVPA samples.
+For each blocks, regressors for instruction and execution phases provided betas maps that was further used as MVPA samples.

-#### Cross-validation
+#### Cross-validated multivariate distance

-The De Bruijn cycles ordering of the sequence in the task aims at providing unbiased cross-validation by balancing the temporal succession of any pair of the 4 sequences.

-Chosen cross-validation schema includes:

-- Leave-One-Chunk-Out (LOCO): each block is successively taken out of the dataset to be used in prediction.
-Classifier is trained on remaining data by randomly selecting balanced number of samples of the 4 sequences which are further than 60 seconds to the block of test data.
-Random selection of balanced data is performed 5 times for each of the 64 blocks amounting to 64*5 = 320 folds of cross-validation.
-When applied for each scans separately, each contained 32 blocks generating 160 fold cross-validation.
-- Leave-One-Scan-Out (LOSO): random balanced subset of samples from a scan is fed for training to the classifier which then predicts one the other scan the sequences.
-A random balanced subsets was selected 5 times for the 2 scans giving 10 cross-validation folds.
+Similarly to @wiestler_skill_2013 and @nambu_decoding_2015 we aim to uncover activity patterns representing the different sequences that is performed by the subject.
+Instead of applying cross-validated classification, we opted for a representational approach by computing multivariate distance between evoked activity patterns, in order to avoid the formers' ceiling effect and noise sensitivity [@walther_reliability_2016].
+Cross-validated Mahalanobis distance [@walther_reliability_2016], is an unbiased metric that uses multivariate normalization by estimating the covariance from the GLM fitting residuals, regularized through Ledoit-Wolf optimal shrinkage [@ledoit_honey_2012].
+Distance were estimated between pairs of sequences that were in a comparable acquisition stage, that is for consolidated sequences separately from newly acquired sequences.

 #### Searchlight analysis

-Searchlight [@kriegeskorte_information-based_2006] is an exploratory technique that apply MVPA techniques repeatedly on small spatial neighborhood with the purpose to localize representation of information of interest across brain while avoiding high-dimensional limitation of multivariate algorithms.
+Searchlight [@kriegeskorte_information-based_2006] is an exploratory technique that applies MVPA repeatedly on small spatial neighborhoods covering the whole brain while avoiding high-dimensional limitation of multivariate algorithms.

-Applying cross-validation using the Searchlight schema allowed to extract brain-wise map of classifier performance giving information of regions having stable sequences related patterns.
-Gaussian Naive Bayes (GNB) linear classifier, optimized for Searchlight, was performed with the 2 proposed cross-validation schema analysis on the execution labelled TRs.
-Also GNB-based Searchlight have been argued to allow smoothness of generated maps [@raizada_smoothness_2013] despite unsmoothed data, allowing more-reliable cross-subject study and thus higher cross-scans generalization.

-Searchlight was configured to select for each grayordinate the 64 closest neighboring coordinates, using surface distance for cortical grayordinates, as the subset of features.
+Searchlight was configured to select for each grayordinate the 128 closest neighboring coordinates, using geodesic distance for cortical grayordinates, as the subset of features for representational distance estimation.
-Searchlight size has been shown to inflate the extent of significant clusters in searchlight analysis [@viswanathan_geometric_2012;@etzel_searchlight_2013] which motivated the small neighborhood for our analysis.

-For both cross-validation schema, confusion matrix was computed for each block of practice providing a more complete representation of classification performance and biases from which can be derived specific or global accuracy percentage.
+#### Statistical testing

+To assess statistical significance of multivariate distance and contrasts, group-level Monte-Carlo non-parametric statistical testing using 10000 permutations was conducted on searchlight distance maps with Threshold-Free-Cluster-Enhancement correction and thresholded at $p<.05$ (with confidence interval $\pm.0044$ for 10000 permutations) with a minimum cluster size of 25 features.

+The MVPA analysis was based on PyMVPA software [@hanke_pymvpa_2009] package with additional development of custom samples extraction, cross-validation scheme, Searchlight and measures to adapt to the study design and data.

 ## Results

-### Searchlight

 For both new and consolidated sequences (@fig:new_crossnobis_tfce_map,@fig:cons_crossnobis_tfce_map), a large network shows differentiated patterns of activity, including primary visual cortex that processes the visual instructions, as well as posterior parietal, primary and supplementary motor, premotor and dorsolateral prefrontal cortices.
-Subcortical regions also show diverging patterns, including ipsilateral cerebellum, bilateral thalamus, hippocampus and striatum.
+Subcortical regions also show differing activity patterns, including ipsilateral cerebellum, bilateral thalamus, hippocampus and striatum.

 ![Group searchlight map of cross-validated Mahalanobis distance between the 2 new unconsolidated sequences (z-score thresholded at p<.05 TFCE-cluster-corrected) ](../../results/crossnobis_tfce/new_crossnobis_tfce_map.pdf){#fig:new_crossnobis_tfce_map}

 ![Group searchlight map of cross-validated Mahalanobis distance between the 2 consolidated sequences (z-score thresholded at p<.05 TFCE-cluster-corrected) ](../../results/crossnobis_tfce/cons_crossnobis_tfce_map.pdf){#fig:cons_crossnobis_tfce_map}

-When contrasting the multivariate distance between consolidated and unconsolidated sequences ( @fig:contrast_cons-new_crossnobis_tfce_map) highrt discriminability or representation is found in bilateral putamen, contralateral caudate nuclei, thalamus, ventral and dorsal premotor, supplementary motor and dorsolateral prefrontal cortices for consolidated sequences.
+When contrasting the multivariate distance between consolidated and unconsolidated sequences ( @fig:contrast_cons-new_crossnobis_tfce_map) higher discriminability or representation is found in bilateral putamen, contralateral caudate nuclei, thalamus, ventral and dorsal premotor, supplementary motor and dorsolateral prefrontal cortices for consolidated sequences.
 Conversely, the representation strength decreases for consolidated sequences in bilateral hippocampus and ipsilateral body of the caudate nuclei.

 ![Group searchlight contrasts of cross-validated Mahalanobis distance between consolidated and unconsolidated sequences (z-score thresholded at p<.05 TFCE-cluster-corrected) ](../../results/crossnobis_tfce/contrast_cons_new_crossnobis_tfce_map.pdf){#fig:contrast_cons-new_crossnobis_tfce_map}

+While patterns differentiating newly acquired sequences exists in contralateral putamen and bilateral caudate, this distances increases for consolidated sequences in bilateral putamen.

+## Discussion

+Memory consolidation

+(recapitulate the results)
+Our results shows for the first time

+(limitations)

+(what's next)